Zechariah 5 - Outline of Zechariah (Book Notes menu page)

 ...they lifted up the ephah between the earth and the heaven.

-'Lifted up' can have the sense of exaltation.
+However, 'lifted up' can have the sense of proud self-exaltation (eg., Isa 2:12).

 ...to build it an house in the land of Shinar... it shall be established... and set... upon her own base...-

 Shinar is the land of Babylon, to which the people of Jerusalem had been carried away captive, for their wickedness and disregard of God's Word (Dan 1:1,2).
 In Zechariah's day, only a small remnant had returned to rebuild the city and Temple.
-The majority had become established in Babylon and preferred its business and luxuries to the the impoverished state of those who had returned (cp.
+The majority had become established in Babylon and preferred its business and luxuries to the impoverished state of those who had returned (cp.
 Neh 5:1-9; Mal 3:8).
 Therefore, some interpreters see this unreturned portion of Israel as the wickedness established in the land of Shinar.

 However, the vision looks beyond Zechariah's day to the Tribulation period, when wickedness will reign through the world system.
 This is Babylon (meaning 'confusion') the Great, and the Great Whore, whose false religion will influence the whole earth (Rev 17:1-6).